 - Your child should read at home every night.
-We ask that you sign your child's Reading Record to show what they have read and the number of pages. - In Year 2 children need to learn their 2, 5, 10 and 3 Times Tables.
-These should be practised daily so that your child knows them in and out of order. - Learn the Key Instant Recall Fact (KIRFs) for each half-term. - Any online homework, such as Education City and Numbots, should be completed when set.
+We ask that you complete your child's Boom Reader Logs to show what they have read and the number of pages. - In Year 2 children need to learn their 2, 5, 10 and 3 Times Tables.
+These should be practised daily so that your child knows them in and out of order. - Each half term, you child will be given a list of KIRFs (key instant recall facts) to learn.
+Please help your child to practise these basic facts as they will help them greatly with their maths in school. - Any online homework, such as Education City and Numbots, should be completed when set.
 Opportunities will be provided for children who do not have access to the internet or parents should visit the local library with their children to use the computers free of charge.
-Children can access these resources independently even when homework is not set. - Any other topic work/project work should be completed when set (usually over the course of a number of weeks). - As we approach the National Assessment Tests for Year 2, additional tasks may be sent home.
-Further details will be given at that time.
+Children can access these resources independently even when homework is not set. - Any other topic work/project work should be completed when set (usually over the course of a number of weeks).